High Throughput Screening

 - Four multimode plate readers to quantitate luminescence, fluorescence and absorbance 4 assays

 - InCell Analyzer 6000, an automated microscope for high content, image-based screening that reads 96, 384, or 1536 well formats and supports live or fixed cell imaging in standard or confocal modes

 - RapidFire mass spectroscopy reader to measure low MW analytes from biochemical and cell-based assays

 - Two BioTek Microflo bulk liquid handlers

 Monitored, cryogenic storage units house mammalian cell banks.
 A BioMicroLab XL100 handles compounds submitted by chemists for testing and incorporation into the library.
 This instrument transfers compounds from 1-dram vials to 2D barcoded tubes for storage, library plate creation, and cherry picking.
 Six -80°C and seven -20°C freezers are used for storage.
 Software and database platforms include our LIMS Genedata Screener for data analysis, Accelrys’ Pipeline Pilot for data aggregation and summarization, Glide and MOE for SBDD and docking studies, and Tibco’s Spotfire (v.
 6.5) for data visualization.

-Members receive a 20% discount on consumables costs for assay development and pilot screens and 50% on larger screens, which provides an incentive to all members to take advantage of HTSSR.
+Members receive a 20% subsidy on consumables costs for assay development and pilot screens and 50% on larger screens, which provides an incentive to all members to take advantage of HTSSR.
 Charges to investigators include personnel time, instrument usage, reagents, consumables, and computational resources.
 The fee structure is tiered with external commercial and external academic users paying 3x and 2x the internal UTSW rate, respectively.